panacloud/bootcamp-2021/README.md

 [Follow these steps to Submit the Project](https://github.com/panacloud/bootcamp-2021-proj-sub)

-### Class 10 and 11 Videos: Integrate AppSync with Lambda as a Datasource
+### Class 10, 11, and 12 Videos: Integrate AppSync with Lambda and DynamoDB

 [Class 10: Integrate AppSync with Lambda as a Datasource in English on Facebook](https://www.facebook.com/524892375/videos/1196774377471411/)